elopio/docs/source/includes/_api.md

 To use the Augur API, augur.js must connect to an Ethereum node, which can be either remote (hosted) or local.
 To specify the connection endpoint, pass your RPC connection info to `augur.connect`.
 Augur will go through the list of potential connections provided by the `options` argument and attempt to connect to each in turn until one of the connections is successful or all attempts fail.

-In the example we have set our first connection to test as `http://127.0.0.1:8545` which is our local geth node.
+In the example we have set our first connection to try as `http://127.0.0.1:8545` which is our local geth node.
 If Augur is unable to connect to the local geth node, then Augur will go to the next provided address.
 In this case we have provided a single hosted node (`https://eth9000.augur.net`) as the only other attempt to make outside of the local geth node.
 If a connection is successfully established then a `vitals` object will be returned, otherwise an error message will be returned.

 Market creation
 ---------------